 At the beginning of that class, the phys ed teachers would have us run a lap around the track to start off the period.
-Every day of that 7th grade year Jon would win the race around that quarter-mile track by about a 50-yard margin.
+Every day of that 7th-grade year Jon would win the race around that quarter-mile track by about a 50-yard margin.

 I say, “the race,” but it wasn’t.
 No one else in the class was racing, only Jon.
 The other kids thought he was showing off or trying to impress the gym teacher.
 But he wasn’t.
-It just came natural to him.
+It just came naturally to him.

 Even when we got into high school, Jon would still be the first to finish a lap around the track.
-And when we graduated high school, he was one of the valedictorians.
+And when we graduated from high school, he was one of the valedictorians.
 Jon had Dynamic Energy and Drive, and he used those two traits in everything he did.
 At the time, I thought my friend Jon was a true genius.

 Of course, now I realize there’s a reason I thought that.

 Dr. Alfred Barrios conducted a study in the 1970s which resulted in the discovery of the 24 characteristics of geniuses.
 The study was written about in a 1980 magazine article by Arline Brecher, a long-time medical journalist and health advocate.

 In that article, Dr. Barrios had this to say: “These are traits that anyone can develop.
 It makes no difference how old you are, how much education you have, or what you have accomplished to date.
 Adopting these personality characteristics enables you to operate on a genius level.”

 In 2016, Genius Inc. was founded by Bob Duggan.
 Bob had been CEO of Pharmacyclics, a company that was struggling.
 To help the company back in 2009, he decided to train the executives and employees on the 24 characteristics of geniuses.